 When you search for cheap flights VPN clients allow you to hide all of this information.
 And they also allow you to change your location (at least in a virtual sense).
 For instance, if you’re flying to Turkey you can book via a Turkish server.
 This means that when you need to book a flight, VPN services let you get around most geographical or device-based pricing strategies and enjoy the prices paid by Turkish customers, which will almost certainly be lower.

-So if you want to open up all sorts of cheap airlines tickets VPN services are a great way to do so.
+So if you want to learn how to get cheap flight tickets, using VPN services is a great way to do so.

 Going incognito could help when booking cheap flights via the Internet